kogswell/kogswell/README.md

 The goal of Kogswell Cycles is to involve cyclists in the design of bicycle hardware that suits their needs.

-Over the years we have found that the cycling community is comprised of people whose engineering and design skills are substantial.
-By adopting the concepts of open source design we have organized those talents and used them to shape the products that we bring to market.
+We have found that the cycling community is comprised of people whose engineering and design skills are substantial.
+By adopting open-source design methods we have organized those talents and used them to shape our products.

-A central resource that we rely on to meet our goal is Github.
+To meet our goal we rely on Github.
 We share ideas and tools here.